 I’d like to take just a moment and share with you a little bit about my story, that is, how I became a Christian.
 I didn’t grow up in a Christian home, though I had two loving parents.
 I didn’t grow up going to church on any sort of a regular basis, perhaps a little bit when I was quite young, but not after that.

-It wasn’t until I went to University in 1982 that I met some Christians and for the first time I heard the gospel.
+It wasn’t until I went to University in 1982 that I met some Christians and for the first time I heard the gospel (The Good News that we have been talking about).
 But, I’m going to be honest with you, I did not respond well.
 I was not the least bit interested.
 I was studying biochemistry and for me, basically, the Christian faith didn’t add up scientifically and for that reason, I rejected it outright.
 I had several disputes and arguments, mostly friendly, with my Christian friends, but I certainly was not interested in turning from my sin and accepting Christ as my savior.

 Becoming a Christian